-- 36. When an osteopath is convicted of a criminal offence in the United Kingdom, the Investigating Committee (IC) is required to consider whether there is a real prospect that the Professional Conduct Committee (PCC) will determine the criminal offence has material relevance to the osteopath's fitness to practise osteopathy under Section 20 (1)(c) of the Osteopaths Act 1993. - 37.
-The IC should bear in mind the Osteopathic Practice Standards (OPS) which requires registrants to maintain public trust and confidence in the profession.
-The IC may conclude that there is no case to answer if it considers that there is not a real prospect that the offence has material relevance to a registrant's practice as an osteopath. - 38.
-While each case is considered on its own merits, there are certain categories of cases that would engage the public interest and it is expected will be referred to a hearing before the PCC: - murder, manslaughter or offences against the person - sexual offences - fraud/dishonesty - criminal damage, theft, burglary etc. - 39.
-A caution for a criminal offence or a criminal conviction received outside the UK should be considered as an unacceptable professional conduct matter (reference should be made to the unacceptable professional conduct section for guidance). - 40.
-Note: If the IC concludes that a conviction has no material relevance to the registrant's fitness to practise as an osteopath, it may determine that there is no case to answer.
+- 20. When an osteopath is convicted of a criminal offence in the United Kingdom, the IC are required to consider whether there is a real prospect that the PCC will determine the criminal offence has material relevance to the osteopath's fitness to practise osteopathy under Section 20 (1)(c) of the Osteopaths Act 1993. - 21.
+The IC should bear in mind the OPS which requires Registrants to maintain public trust and confidence in the profession.
+The IC may conclude that there is no case to answer if it considers that there is not a real prospect that the offence has material relevance to a Registrant's practice as an osteopath. - 22.
+Whilst each case is considered on its own merits there are certain categories of cases that would engage the public interest and would result in a likelihood of the allegations as alleged being found proved and the statutory ground being established by the PCC.
+These may include cases relating to: - Murder, manslaughter or offences against the person - Sexual offences - Fraud/dishonesty - Criminal damage, theft, burglary etc. - 23.
+A caution for a criminal offence or a criminal conviction received outside the UK should be considered as an unacceptable professional conduct matter (reference should be made to the unacceptable professional conduct section for guidance). - 24.
+Note: If the IC concludes that a conviction has no material relevance to the Registrant's fitness to practise as an osteopath, it may determine that there is no case to answer.

-Drink or Drug Related Offences
+Drink or Drug related offences

-- 41. The GOsC policy for alcohol or drug related offences requires that where alcohol or drugs were involved in the commission of the offence there is the presumption that the Council will refer an allegation to the IC under section 20(1)(d) of the Act.
+- 25. The GOsC policy for alcohol or drug related offences requires that where alcohol or drugs were involved in the commission of the offence there is the presumption that the Council will refer an allegation to the IC under section 20(1)(d) of the Act.
 A health assessment is not required when two or more of the following factors are present: - a.
-Where the level of alcohol found to be present in the registrant does not exceed: - 42 micrograms of alcohol in 100 millilitres of breath, or - 96 milligrams of alcohol per 100 millilitres of blood, or - 128 milligrams of alcohol per 100 millilitres of urine. - b.
-This is the first offence involving alcohol or prescription drugs (or failure to provide a specimen of breath) since the registrant was first registered, or the first in the 10 year period preceding the offence now notified. - c.
-There are exceptional mitigating circumstances (for example, the registrant drove a car when over the limit, in a medical emergency).
+Where the level of alcohol found to be present in the Registrant does not exceed: - 42 micrograms of alcohol in 100 millilitres of breath, or - 96 milligrams of alcohol per 100 millilitres of blood, or - 128 milligrams of alcohol per 100 millilitres of urine. - b.
+This is the first offence involving alcohol or prescription drugs (or failure to provide a specimen of breath) since the Registrant was first registered, or the first in the 10 year period preceding the offence now notified. - c.
+There are exceptional mitigating circumstances (for example, the Registrant drove a car when over the limit in a medical emergency).